julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ### Clearing the Space (When Something Has Settled)

-If the space already feels altered—heavy, unsettled, or wrong—then the work shifts.
+If the space already feels altered: heavy, unsettled, or wrong, then the work shifts.

 This is no longer about prevention.

 It is about removal.

 Floor sweeps, smoke work, and bitter washes were used not to “freshen” a space, but to **drive something out**.
-Ash, salt, and strong herbs were applied with intent and direction—often outward, toward doors or windows.
+Ash, salt, and strong herbs were applied with intent and direction, often outward, toward doors or windows.

 The difference matters.